-11 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You
+10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

-After all we want to enjoy our “golden years” don’t we?
+After all, we want to enjoy our “golden years,” don’t we?

-However, most of us tend to do less as we age – either due to lifestyle changes after retirement, lack of ambition and drive after becoming an empty nester or other big lifestyle change or because we’ve noticed increased body aches or pains.
-I mean come on who doesn’t groan just pulling yourself out of bed in the mornings?
+Unfortunately, many of us tend to do less as we age – either due to lifestyle changes after retirement, lack of ambition and drive after becoming an empty nester, or because we’ve noticed increased body aches or pains.

 If you find that one of these excuses resonates with you then starting an exercise program may be just what you need!